eBay/bascomtask/README.md

 which are collected in a list
 1. For every collected FateTask,
    1. For every input to that FateTask
-      1. For each ancestor task (recursively) that is not executed
+      1. For each ancestor task (recursively) that has not yet started executing
          1. mark it as TaskNotCompleted and propagate recursively to its descendents stopping at any task that either
             1. Is already completed (normally or with some other exception)
             1. Is a FateTask